seznam/IMA.js-plugins/README.md

 # ima-plugin-script-loader

-This is the script loader plugin for the IMA.js application.
+This is the plugin for loading 3rd party scripts for the IMA.js application.
 You can find the IMA.js skeleton application at <https://github.com/seznam/IMA.js-skeleton>
 or follow link <https://imajs.io>.